How to Sell SaaS: 9 Tips for Startup Sales Success

 Discounts might seem like a great way to get reluctant prospects on board, but they end up doing more harm than good.
 It’s not how you sell SaaS.
 Here’s why:

-Discounts are bad for branding.
-Customers talk, and when they start to realize that their competitors are getting the same product for cheaper, they aren’t going to be happy.
+- Discounts are bad for branding.
+Customers talk, and when exsisting customers realize their competitors are getting the same product for cheaper, they aren’t going to be happy.

 You need a strict discount policy, and you need to stick to it.
 Outside of prepaid annual plans, we recommend not offering discounts at all.